Ramsi-K/free-genai-bootcamp-2025/journal.md

 # GenAI Bootcamp 2025 – Journal

+## Day 12 & 13: February 10-11, 2025

+I pulled an all-nighter and have been working for over 10 hours straight because I was falling behind in the bootcamp.
+I'm exhausted.
+Submitting the Sentence Constructor project made me realize something critical—I’ve spent too much time on theory and note-taking and not enough on practical application.
+While I’m proud of my GenAI notes and thrilled to have learned TOGAF, I should have focused on getting the practical work done first, submitted it, and then refined the theory later.
+Moving forward, my plan is to prioritize completing the minimum requirements first, then improve upon them instead of getting lost in details upfront.

+Completed Work:

+- Finalized and submitted the Sentence Constructor Project, completing the README, technical uncertainties, refined prompt results, and full documentation.
+- Tested and iterated prompts across multiple AI models, improving structured hinting, guided learning, and response enforcement.
+- Identified key takeaways from testing: AI models have a two-attempt threshold, need predefined learning paths, and require progressive difficulty scaling to avoid large jumps in complexity.
+- Completed the Technical Uncertainties document, summarizing challenges with AI-powered assistants, prompt portability, and integration into standalone systems.
+- Created and refined the main project README, consolidating findings from baseline testing, refined prompt testing, and prompt engineering strategies.
+- Cleaned up the repository structure, ensuring logical organization of prompts, results, and documentation.
+- Submitted the bootcamp project form, finalizing hypotheses, technical exploration, and outcomes.

+**Big Takeaway:**
+I should have completed the practical requirements first and then refined the theory at my own pace.
+For the next week, my priority is execution—getting things done first and improving later.
+No more getting stuck in details.
+Time to adapt and move forward.

 ## Day 11: February 9, 2025

 - **Finalized and committed the main repository README**, ensuring structured documentation across all projects.